submariner-io/submariner-website/src/content/quickstart/vsphere_aws/_index.md

 ### Make your AWS cluster ready for Submariner

 Submariner gateway nodes need to be able to accept IPsec traffic.
 The default ports are 4500/UDP and 500/UDP.
-However, when you have some on-premise clusters (like vSphere in this example) which are typically inside a corporate network, the firewall configuration on the corporate router may not allow the default IPsec traffic.
+However, when you have some on-premises clusters (like vSphere in this example) which are typically inside a corporate network, the firewall configuration on the corporate router may not allow the default IPsec traffic.
 We can overcome this limitation by using non-standard ports like 4501/UDP and 501/UDP.